elastic/examples/Exploring Public Datasets/donorschoose/scripts/README.md

 # Ingest Data using Python scripts

-**The python program uses 34GB of virtual memory when processing the latest data set as of 2022.**
-**You will need at least a 64GB (48GB?) machine to run Docker, Elasticsearch and the Python program.**

 If you want to ingest data into Elasticsearch starting with the raw data files from DonorsChoose.org, follow the instructions below.
 The ingestion python has been modified to manipulate the data with 8 parallel processes.
 You will need a bunch of memory.